 Our feature on the best area to stay in Venice describes all the options around the city and beyond.
-As you’re spending a weekend in Venice, I’d recommend looking for your accommodation in Venice somewhere central, either in the San Marco district, in the western part of neighbouring Castello, the eastern part of Cannaregio, or anywhere in San Polo or the eastern part of Dorsoduro.
+As you’re spending 48 hours in Venice, I’d recommend looking for your accommodation in Venice in a central location, either in the San Marco district or close by, a short walk or vaporetto ride away.
+You can find some great weekend in Venice deals, especially if you’re flexible with dates.

 One of the best hotels on the Grand Canal in Venice is the Hotel San Cassiano Ca’ Favretto, a gorgeous 14th century house which was home to the 19th century Venetian painter Giacomo Favretto.
-It’s in an ideal location, less than ten minutes’ walk from Rialto Bridge, and a much shorter stroll to the bustle of the Pescaria, Venice’s fish market.
+It’s in an ideal location, less than ten minutes’ walk from Rialto Bridge, and much closer still to the bustle of the Pescaria, Venice’s fish market.

 One of my old favourites is Hotel Ala, one of the best three star hotels in Venice, located on Campo Santa Maria del Giglio, halfway along the best walk in Venice described above.
 It’s less than ten minutes’ walk from Piazza San Marco and also a couple of minutes from the Giglio vaporetto stop.

 The western part of Castello is also a great location for a weekend away in Venice, and one of the best hotels I’ve found in this area is the opulent 4 star Hotel Ca’ dei Conti, only five minutes’ walk from the Piazza.